-Our X-ray CT systems support a wide range of industry-standard data formats to ensure you can utilize your acquired data for various applications.
-This allows for seamless integration with other analysis software, 3D printers, and CAD systems.
+Our X-ray CT systems support a variety of industry-standard data formats, ensuring seamless integration with third-party analysis software, 3D printers, and CAD systems.

 Primary Export Formats: